 5. Make time to do fun things outside of treatment that help you both de-stress.

 6. Talk about something that’s not IVF – it can get quite consuming.

 7. Remember all the good things and that you have a life beyond IVF.

-On Friday 11th June, Harley Street Fertility Clinic is hosting a webinar titled “Male Fertility” where some aspects of male fertility will be discussed by top panellists.
-To register, please click on this link.
+On Friday 11th June, Harley Street Fertility Clinic hosted a webinar titled "Male Fertility" where some aspects of male fertility were discussed by top panelists.
+To visit the webinar page, please click here.

 *Divya is an HSFC patient, her story being featured previously as a lesson of courage, resilience, and hope.
 She kindly accepted our invitation to write her story, in her own words, from where she’s been featured.
 As a trained medical specialist, Divya will also write about different important subjects such as medicines to be taken during pregnancy and the fertility journey.

 Divya’s previous stories can be read by clicking the links below.